-MS-20 LPF and HPF: These 12dB/octave, self-resonating filters lovingly recreate the distinctive timbral signature of the classic Korg MS-20.
-If the input level is high, raising Resonance will cause increasing amounts of saturation and overdrive, creating a more aggressive tone.
-To control this, use Trim (see "Trim" on page 38).
+MS-20 LP and HP: These 12dB/octave, self-resonating filters lovingly recreate the distinctive timbral signature of the classic Korg MS-20.
+Raising Resonance will cause increasing amounts of saturation and overdrive, creating a more aggressive tone.
+Input volume can have a strong effect on this character; for more information, see "Gain" on page 42.
 Polysix: This 24dB/octave, self-resonating low-pass filter provides the strong, sweet sound of the classic Korg Polysix.